va7deo/SNK68/README.md

 ### Keyboard Handler

-- Keyboard inputs mapped to mame defaults for all functions.
+- Keyboard inputs mapped to mame defaults for the following functions.

 <br>